Academics and Student Life

-- Transfers students are eligible for Law Review and Fall Recruitment (including Early Interview Week), just as rising 2Ls who originated at Georgetown Law.
+Transfers students are eligible for Law Review and Fall Recruitment (including OCI), just as rising 2Ls who originated at Georgetown Law.

-- There are two courses offered exclusively for transfer students - one section of Constitutional Law I (a required first-year course at Georgetown Law) and Criminal Procedure.
+There are two courses offered exclusively for transfer students--one section of Constitutional Law I (a required first-year courses at Georgetown Law) and Criminal Procedure.